Essential Tornado Safety Tips for Homeowners

 Take refuge when necessary

 The safest place to be during a tornado will always be your basement or storm cellar.
-Underground, swirling debris, shattered glass, and other projectiles are less likely to harm you—what’s more, this area of your home tends to be safe from damage by high winds, as it is buttressed on all sides by solid earth.
+Underground, swirling debris, shattered glass, and other projectiles are less likely to harm you—what’s more, this area of your home tends to be safe from damage by high winds, as it is buttressed on all sides by the solid earth.

 If you don’t have access to a basement or storm cellar, we recommend taking the following precautions during a storm scenario.